metaopt/torchopt/README.md

 ### Explicit Gradient (EG)

-The idea of explicit gradient is to treat the gradient step as a differentiable function and try to backpropagate through the unrolled optimization path.
+The idea of the explicit gradient is to treat the gradient step as a differentiable function and try to backpropagate through the unrolled optimization path.
 This differentiation mode is suitable for algorithms when the inner-level optimization solution is obtained by a few gradient steps, such as [MAML](https://arxiv.org/abs/1703.03400) and [MGRL](https://arxiv.org/abs/1805.09801).
 TorchOpt offers both functional and object-oriented API for EG to fit different user applications.